ShearmanChua/Difficulty-in-Deep-Learning/Difficulty in Learning/README.md

-# Instructions on How to Run the codes in New variation x Experiments subfolders
+# Instructions on How to Run the codes in 'New variation x Experiments' subfolders

 The instructions to run the codes for the variation experiments for Variation 1 to 6 contained in the folders titled: